rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 >Place of publication: <CITE>A Londres</CITE>
 >Note on publication statement: <CITE>The place of publication is false; typographical evidence suggests French printing</CITE>

-<a name="5.21.36.2">5.21.36.2</a> If the place name is known to be fictitious and the actual Place of publication is known or can be reasonably surmised, transcribe it as it appears and supply the actual place name, preceded by “that is,” all enclosed within square brackets.
+<a name="5.21.36.2">5.21.36.2</a> If the place name is known to be fictitious or incorrect and the actual Place of publication is known or can be reasonably surmised, transcribe it as it appears and supply the actual place name, preceded by “that is,” all enclosed within square brackets.
 Use a modern form of the name in the language of the cataloging agency, and give the basis for the correction or clarification in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.32.3](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.3)).
 If the supplied place name is uncertain, record it following the instructions at [5.21.385](/DCRMR/ppdm/Place-of-publication/#521385-place-of-publication-uncertain-or-unknown).

 >**Example:**
 >Place of publication: <CITE>Philadelphia [that is, Frankfurt]</CITE>